Open in App

 The amount of water (ml).
 Size plant grows (cm).

 Treatment groups, i.e. treatment-drug therapy group and a placebo group.
-Behavioural scores, e.g. measures of anxiety, Depression, or aggressiveness.
+Behavioural scores, e.g. measures of anxiety, depression, or aggressiveness.

 Types of Variables